bashkirtsevich-llc/python3.9.2-flake8/README.md

-# Flake8 linter for python 3.9.2
+# Flake8 lint tool for python 3.9.2

 Docker image based on `python:3.9.2-alpine` docker image, contains only `flake8` tool for using in CI/CD scripts.